 This type of protective order lasts up to 10 business days, within which time the court schedules a date for a final hearing on the PFA petition.
 Before making a decision to issue a temporary PFA, the judge will hear evidence from the plaintiff’s (also referred to as the Petitioner) side only.
 If granted, a temporary PFA Order will remain in effect until the final hearing is held.
 The final hearing is usually scheduled within 10 days but the Temporary PFA Order can be extended beyond 10 days if the hearing is continued for an appropriate legal reason.
 The judge may order a defendant to turn over all firearms as part of a temporary order if the petitioner alleges abuse involving a firearm or an immediate and present danger of abuse.

 Final PFA Order

 A final PFA order may be entered against the defendant after a hearing is conducted before a judge in the court of common pleas.
 In a contested PFA hearing, evidence is presented from both the plaintiff and the defendant.
 The judge will decide whether the plaintiff has established by a preponderance of evidence (more likely than not) that the defendant abused the plaintiff.
 The judge will dismiss the petition if the plaintiff fails to meet this burden.
 The judge may enter a final PFA Order lasting for up to 3 years if the plaintiff establishes that abuse has occurred.
-I will aggressively defend your rights at the final PFA hearing if you have been falsely accused of committing abuse.
+I will aggressively defend your rights at the final PFA hearing if you are the victim of a false PFA in Pennsylvania.